GPlates/gplates-web-service/docker/README.md

 - `docker pull redis`

+Use the "build-docker-images" branch to build Docker images.

+- merge master branch to the "build-docker-images" branch
+- update build-docker-images.txt in the "build-docker-images" branch
+- push

 ## ☣☣☣ Warning: The notes from this line below are meant for Michael Chin.
 Other people might fail to understand them.
 Ask him! 👀

 ## 👉 Setup PostGIS database